Let me tell you about Tomatillo Pico de Gallo

-This salsa is a bit time consuming—lots of chopping, but will last about a week and a half in the fridge and makes a ton.
+This salsa is a bit time consuming—lots of chopping— but not at all difficult to make.
+It will last about a week and a half in the fridge and makes a ton.
 Serve with chips, on top of scrambled eggs, grilled chicken, or steak.

 - 1 pound tomatillos, husks removed and small diced

 - 2 jalapeños, small dice (seeds removed if you don't want it spicy)

 - 1/4 cup freshly squeezed lime juice

 - Place all ingredients in a large bowl and stir to combine.
 Taste and add more salt or lime juice if necessary.